 For many victims of fraud, the entire fraud process starts with a suspicious-looking email.
 In order to identify the scams these emails contain, follow these tips from Consumer Reports:

 - Examine the sender.
 You should immediately take precaution with emails that originate from unknown or fishy sources.

 - Study the content.
 Is the body of the email littered with grammatical errors?

 - Determine the type of information requested.
 Avoid the email at all costs if it pressures you to provide extensive personal information such as your name, address, phone number, date of birth, gender, and more.

 - Hover over links before clicking them.
 This will help you determine the real destination of the link in question.
-If you’re being urged to click a link originating from your bank or credit card company, visit their website instead and navigate to the website section from there.
-As a rule of thumb, you should avoid clicking links in emails at all costs.
+If you’re being urged to click a link originating from your bank or credit card company, visit their website instead and navigate to the webpage from there.

 - Avoid emails that request money in return for even more money.
-This type of scam can take many shapes and forms, but they all possess the same principle once they’ve been watered down.
+This type of scam can take many shapes and forms.